bobowedge/adventures-in-telework/_posts/2021-04-13-advent_of-cuda.md

 <b id="f10">10</b> Perhaps more to the point, `itoa()` is not in the ANSI-C standard and not supported by `nvcc`. [↩](#a10)

 <b id="f11">11</b> Those values are mostly arbitrary: I used a non-square grid to make sure that I was using the grid correctly, but kept it 2D to avoid unneeded complication.
-Cue obligatory Khan from Star Trek 2 joke. [↩](#a11)
+Cue obligatory Wrath of Khan joke. [↩](#a11)

 <b id="f12">12</b> Definitely not the first or second or third approach, though.[↩](#a12)